linkerd/website/linkerd.io/content/2.11/tasks/upgrade.md

 ### Multicluster

-In the multicluster extension, the nginx gateway deployment image has been replaced with a pause container.
-If you are currently running Linkerd 2.10.x together with the multicluster extension, in addition to upgrading the control plane and extension itself, you will also need to re-link all clusters.
-The gateway probes now target a port on the proxy instead of the now removed nginx container.
+The gateway component has been changed to use a `pause` container instead of `nginx`.
+This change should reduce the footprint of the extension; the proxy routes traffic internally and does not need to rely on `nginx` to receive or forward traffic.
+While this will not cause any downtime when upgrading multicluster, it does affect probing. `linkerd multicluster gateways` will falsely advertise the target cluster gateway as being down until the clusters are re-linked.

 Multicluster now supports `NodePort` type services for the gateway.
 To support this change, the configuration options in the Helm values file are now grouped